 The secret to high quality is found in the grapes destined to become Damilano wines.
 The grapes are cultivated in prestigious and select vineyards that the company looks after with the same attention and respect as the winery’s founders, as well as the skills of modern winemaking in order to pursue the highest quality.
 Damilano’s Nebbiolo production culminates in the great crus: Cannubi, Liste, Brunate and Cerequio.

-In addition to these four single vineyard crus, Damilano produces the Barolo Lecinquevigne, a blend of five vineyards from five different towns: Barolo, Grinzane Cavour e Monforte.
+In addition to these four single vineyard crus, Damilano produces the Barolo “Lecinquevigne”, a blend of five vineyards from different municipalities of Langa.

-To complete the range, the winery also produces Nebbiolo d’Alba, Barbera d’Asti, Barbera d’Alba, Dolcetto d’Alba, Langhe Arneis, Rosato, Brut Metodo Classico, Brut Metodo Classico Millesimato, Moscato d’Asti, Barolo Chinato and Grappa di Nebbiolo da Barolo.
+To complete the range, the winery also produces Langhe Nebbiolo, Barbera d’Asti, Barbera d’Alba, Dolcetto d’Alba, Langhe Arneis, Rosato, Brut Metodo Classico, Brut Metodo Classico Millesimato, Moscato d’Asti, Barolo Chinato and Grappa di Nebbiolo da Barolo.

 Damilano wines are widely distributed abroad too, in particular on the U.S. market.